hiulit/Unofficial-Godot-Engine-Raspberry-Pi/README.md

 ## How to export a game using the Export Templates

-**NOTES**:

-- You don't have to use a Raspberry Pi to export a game for it.
+> You don't have to use a Raspberry Pi to export a game for it.
 You can use any computer running any OS supported by Godot.

 ### Godot 2.x